 Island Farm Facts

 Prince Edward Island is a great place to farm.
 The Island has a total land area of 1.4 million acres with approximately 620,000 acres cleared for agricultural use.
-Agriculture is very important to the rural way of life on P.E.I. with 4.5 percent of the population living on farms; 1.5 percent higher than the national average.
+Agriculture is very important to the rural way of life on P.E.I. with 4.5 percent of the population living on farms; which is three times higher than the national average of 1.5 percent.
 The 2006 census listed 1,700 farms primarily engaged in growing crops and raising livestock on P.E.I.
 These farms range in size from a few acres to 3,000 acres.

 Potatoes represent Prince Edward Island's single largest agricultural commodity in terms of farm cash receipts.
 P.E.I. potatoes are processed into frozen potato products and chips.
 They are also supplied to the fresh table market in eastern Canada, the United States, and overseas.
 Prince Edward Island seed potatoes are shipped across Canada and around the world to other potato producing regions.